-The Squamish-Lillooet Regional District (SLRD) does not currently require filming permits for commercial film productions taking place within the SLRD.
+The Squamish-Lillooet Regional District (SLRD) does not issue or require permits for commercial film productions taking place within the SLRD.
 However, we do require information about productions taking place.
 This information will be posted to our website in the form of a public notice and also shared on our social media channels to notify the public.

-Depending on the nature and location of the production, permits may be required by other agencies, such as the Ministry of Forests and the Ministry of Transportation and Infrastructure (MOTI).
+- Depending on the nature and location of the production, permits may be required by other agencies, including provincial ministries.
 The appropriate Provincial Film Production Contacts are noted below.

-We request that you advise the SLRD of your plans by emailing firstname.lastname@example.org.
-Your email will include a PDF attachment with the following details about the production:
+- Please advise the SLRD of your plans by emailing email@example.com.
+Your email will include a PDF attachment with the following information:

 - Name of the production company

 - Date(s) and time(s) of the production;

 - Location(s) of the production (please be as specific as possible and or include a map noting exact location);

 - Whether there will be any road or traffic disruptions as a result of the production, and if so, how they will be handled and when they will occur;

 - A description of the filming and production activities that might bring attention to the location (example: atmospheric smoke, loud noises, aircraft or drone activities).

 - Whether there would/could be any impact to neighbouring properties, and if so how the properties may be impacted;